Extra help for independent living at home

 Home Care Packages come in four levels, which deliver different levels of care and services.
 St Luke’s Home Care provides all levels.

 - Level 1 basic care needs

 - Level 2 low-level care needs

 - Level 3 intermediate care needs

 To receive help through a Home Care Package, you will need to be assessed by a member of an Aged Care Assessment Team (ACAT).
 This free assessment determines one’s eligibility for a Home Care Package, and whether you have high or low level care needs.
 Depending on your individual circumstances, an income assessment may also need to be undertaken to determine the fee you are required to contribute to your Home Care Package.

 To access an ACAT assessment, call My Aged Care on 1800 200 422 or visit www.myagedcare.gov.au.

-Once My Aged Care has approved you for a certain level of care, you will receive a referral code which you can then contact St Luke’s Home Care with.
-We can then work with you to design a care plan which is tailored to your needs and budget.
+Once My Aged Care has approved you for a certain level of care, you will be placed in a queue on their waiting list.
+Once you reach the top of this queue, My Aged Care will write to you with a referral code that confirms funds will be released for your approved package, to the provider of your choice.
+You can then contact St Luke’s Home Care who can work with you to design a care plan which is tailored to your needs and budget.
 This care plan is an evolving document, and can be reviewed whenever you feel your needs change.